spektrum

 Jared Poley, History, Georgia State University

-Daniel Purdy, German, Pennsylvania State University
+Daniel Purdy, Germanic & Slavic Languages and Literatures, Pennsylvania State University

 Annette F. Timm, History, University of Calgary